Skip to Content Skip to Sitemap

 For these reasons, we will most likely not publish your listing if it fits into this category.

-Should you ever be seeking candidates for the conventional house sitters role, please edit your listing and re-submit it for publication.
+If you are a lifetime member, should you ever be seeking candidates for the conventional house sitters role, please edit your listing and re-submit it for publication.
 There is every chance it will meet our criteria!

-What do I do after a home owner has selected/chosen me for an assignment?
+What do I do after a home owner has selected/chosen me for an assignment? - For house sitters

 That's great news that you have found a house sitting assignment!